popdemtech/smartsite/walkthrough/2_Basics/7_1_click_tracker.md

 $ npx sequelize db:migrate
 ```

-### Create the web page route
-Within `index.js`, create a route, `/click-tracker`.
-This route should render a page `click-tracker.liquid`.
+## The Webpage and Route

-Every button click will be saved in a database.
-At the time of user request, the total number of clicks can be fetched.
-The view template will be pased this number as a variable.
+Because every button click is saved in a database, at the time of user request, the total number of clicks can be fetched.
+The view template renders this number as a label, so it must be passed the information as a variable.
 Hard-code the value to `10` for now.

+### 1. Require the model

-1. Import the `Click` class from Sequelize's model directory.
+Import the `Click` class from the model directory.
+Use the existing `require('./app/models')` statement, adding `Click` to the imported classes.

 <div class="filename">index.js</div>